kushaldev75/NMA-Deep-Learning/README.md

 This repository contains Short Research Project I did being part of [NMA Deep Learning Summer School, 2021](https://deeplearning.neuromatch.io/).
 Our project is titled as "Transfer Learning Study on fMRI Images".

+# Abstract

+<p>Deep learning has achieved significant results in multiple tasks, nonetheless the training procedure relies on large data and requires a lot of time.
+Transfer learning, which exchanges pretrained knowledge across different domains and tasks, has been demonstrated to be an effective method to solve these problems.
+In the medical domain, transfer learning still remains a great challenge due to several drawbacks such as the scarcity of data, the feature difference between natural and medical images, and ethical concerns.
+In this study, we investigate the effect of network architecture, particularly the classifier, into the adaptability of transfer learning.
+Our task is classifying the brain tumor into four categories with brain MRI images: no tumor, glioma tumor, meningioma tumor, and pituitary tumor.
+Our network is based on the VGG network because it provides multiple depth architecture and is simple enough to analyze the effect of each variation.
+From empirical results, we got promising results around 83% with VGG11 and batch normalization, demonstrating the usefulness of our study.
+Nevertheless, he found that more complex architectures such as VGG16 or VGG19 do not represent a considerable improvement to the transfer learning task.
+We suggest further studies in augmentation techniques, which could be used to overcome certain overfitting</p>

 ## Transfer Learning

 In this study, we worked with Transfer learning.
 It allow us to exchange pre-trained knowledge across different domains and tasks, where the fundamental idea is to reuse pre-trained weights of a network and transfer to one.
 This method has been demonstrated to be really effective to solve problems related with scarcity of data, which is a great problem with fMRI images.